akeneo/pim-community-dev/UPGRADE.md

 3. Update the configuration files:

-    We will copy the configuration file from the new standard edition version.
-    You shouldn't have made a single change to them in your project, but if you did, don't forget to reapply your own changes to the files.

-    Then apply the changes, from the standard edition directory:

-    ```bash
-    cp docker-compose.yml $PIM/docker-composer.yml
-    ```

-    The only change is the addition of a new container `object-storage`, based on `minio` (see https://min.io/), and compatible with the Amazon S3 protocol.
-This container allows testing object storage configuration for assets and media.

 4. Update your **app/config/config.yml**

-    The **app/config/config.yml** file didn't change between 3.1 and 3.2.

 5. Update your **app/config/config_dev.yml** and **app/config/config_prod.yml**

-    The **app/config/config.yml_dev.yml** and **app/config/config_prod.yml** files didn't change between 3.1 and 3.2.

 6. Update your **app/config/config_behat.yml** and **app/config/config_test.yml**:

-    The **app/config/config.yml_behat.yml** and **app/config/config_test.yml** files didn't change between 3.1 and 3.2.

 7. Update your **app/AppKernel.php**:

-    The **app/AppKernel.php** file didn't change between 3.1 and 3.2.

 8. Deactivate your custom code